September 23, 1989: The day Aaron Krickstein showed why he was called “Marathon Man”

 In the following months, Krickstein would reach his highest ranking as world No 6, but he would only achieve another remarkable Grand Slam result at the 1995 Australian Open, where he would reach the semi-finals (defeated by Andre Agassi, 6-4, 6-4, 3-0, ret).

-Gilbert, after reaching world No 4 at the beginning of 1990, would slowly decline in the following years, and he would then become famous as a tennis coach, leading Andre Agassi to become world No 1.
+Gilbert, after reaching world No 4 at the beginning of 1990, would slowly decline in the following years, and he would then become famous as a tennis coach, leading Andre Agassi to become world No 1 and later coached Andy Murray.
 He would also write a book, Winning Ugly, where he would explain his views on the game.
 After his coaching career would end, Brad Gilbert would work as a TV commentator.